 Struggling with Post-Grad Binge Drinking: Why Changing Drinking Habits After Greek Life Is So Hard

 Kegs and eggs on Saturday mornings with your fraternity brothers?
-Is midnight naked runs through the library?
-Making fancy cocktails for your sorority sisters—for four days straight—after your 2 pm classes?
+Midnight naked runs through the library?
+Making fancy cocktails for your sorority sisters—for four days straight—after your 2pm classes?
 Those traditions were part of your experience on campus.
 And they were fun.
 The trouble is, these habits may have also contributed to the struggles with alcohol you’re currently experiencing as an adult.

 The Irresistible Connection Between Alcohol and Going Greek

 However, the deep-seated connection between Greek houses and excessive alcohol use has been documented and studied for over a hundred years.
-Though the choice to drink often and in high amounts isn’t confined just to those belonging to a frat or sorority on campus, numbers don’t lie.
+Though the choice to drink often and in large amounts isn’t confined to those belonging to a fraternity or sorority on campus, numbers don’t lie.
 60% of college students use alcohol on a regular basis, and two of every three binge drink with the same frequency.